'Populist governments excel at constant signalling to their base'

 Places where all are welcome?

-Cultural institutions are the last bastions of inclusivity under populist regimes.
+Cultural institutions are among the last bastions of inclusivity under populist regimes.
 In Germany, where the Alternative for Germany has gained some regional control, theatres face funding threats.
 That did not stop Reinhard Drogla, director of Piccolo Theater, creating a programme for minorities called simply “don’t be afraid”.

 Similarly, when Slovakia’s culture minister moved to cut funding for sexual minority tolerance projects, cultural buildings and spaces became even more crucial as safe havens.